alexa-labs/skill-workshop-smart-city/Module 5 - Respond to What department did we spend the most money on/README.md

 };
 ```

 > #### Syntax Error?
 > Note that you may receive a syntax error if you try to save the code at this point.
 This is normal, and will be fixed as you copy the code blocks that follow in the next few steps.

-3. Add the helper function `httpGetByYear` that makes the HTTP Get request to the API under "Helper Functions" section
+**Step 5.2.4.** Add the helper function `httpGetByYear` that makes the HTTP Get request to the API under "Helper Functions" section

 ```js
 function httpGetByYear(slotValues) {